elalytics/elalytics-website/README.md

 ## Wordcloud Generator

 - For the Elalytics project, we have built a wordcloud generator that generates wordclouds based on the text input.
 The wordcloud generator can be accessed here [https://elalytics-chart-generator.streamlit.app/](https://elalytics-chart-generator.streamlit.app/).
 The generator is built using Python and Streamlit.
 The code can be found in the `elalytics-data-processing` github repository.
 The generated wordcloud data is stored in firebase and is accessed by the frontend website.
 The code for wordclouds visualizer in the frontend can be found in the `app/wordcloud/` folder.

+## Adding a new visualization to the listing

+- The visualization list is maintained in the `app\allVisualizationDetails.json` file.
+To add a new visualization to the listing, add the details of the visualization to this file with the relevant details.
+- For the individual visualization pages, the layout is wrapped by the `VisualizationContainerFrame` component which automatically fetches the name and description of the visualization from the `allVisualizationDetails.json` file based on the url path.
+So it is mandatory to add the details of the visualization to the `allVisualizationDetails.json` file to ensure that the page is rendered correctly.